fardog/advtxt_editor/README.md

 it's a command, this is the action word/words ("get", "jump", "push")
 - Move — If passed, you move in the direction specified (8-way cardinal directions)
 - Item — If passed, you get or lose these items.
-Gottem items are specified with a "+" in front, lost with a "-".
+Gotten items are specified with a "+" in front, lost with a "-".
 Items are just string identifiers that are matched against with a Javascript `===` after being lowercased.
 For example:
 "+key" gives you an item called "key", "-key" takes that key away, if you have